 'This extraordinary book brings to life an astonishing place.
-Beautiful prose renders brutality vivid' The Times - A TIMES BOOK OF THE YEAR
+Beautiful prose renders brutality vivid' The Times - BOOK OF THE WEEK

 From Peter the Great to Putin, this is the unforgettable story of St Petersburg – one of the most magical, menacing and influential cities in the world.

 St Petersburg has always felt like an impossible metropolis, risen from the freezing mists and flooded marshland of the River Neva on the western edge of Russia.
 It was a new capital in an old country.
 Established in 1703 by the sheer will of its charismatic founder, the homicidal megalomaniac Peter-the-Great, its dazzling yet unhinged reputation was quickly fashioned by the sadistic dominion of its early rulers.